“The author has a voice that is somehow both unique but universally relatable at the same time.”

 “Good for you.
-Angus and his cronies are so far beneath you,” Matt declares.
-“You know the old saying ‘high school is the best time of your life’?
+Angus Parr and his cronies are so far beneath you,” Matt declares.
+“You know the old saying ‘high school is the best four years of your life?’
 Yeah, that was invented for people like them.
 They’re all going to peak in senior year and spend the rest of their lives wishing they could travel back in time so they could pretend they mattered again.”

 I try to shrug off his hand without spilling my tray full of chum, which is congealing fast.
 “Do you also know the old saying ‘personal space’?”

 To his credit, he takes his hand away, but he doesn’t follow up with an apology.
-“Now, if you want to go where the elite meet to eat, walk this way,” he says, and he drops into a strange limp, like his right leg has gone completely dead.
+“Now, if you want to go where the elite meet to eat, walk this way,” he says, and he drops into an exaggerated limp, like his right leg has gone completely dead.
 He looks back at me expectantly.
 “Don’t tell me you don’t know that one?”

 “Your call, but if you change your mind?”
 He gestures at a corner table that is almost empty, the only one in the cafeteria that is not shoulder-to-shoulder full.
-Three kids are sitting there, two girls and a guy.
-There’s a distinct air of segregation around them.
+Three kids sit there, two girls and a guy, and there’s a distinct air of segregation around them.
 It’s the Freak Table.

 “I’ll keep it in mind,” I lie.

 By the time I force myself into a vacant seat at a table of students who do not once speak to me or acknowledge my presence, my lunch is cool to the touch — and yet, as I choke it down, I cannot imagine how heat would have improved it.